-Tourist throughout the world flock to India to view its stunning architecture and experience the unique culture, but India has taken some giant leaps backwards in regards to equality in recent years.
+Tourists throughout the world flock to India to view its stunning architecture and experience the unique culture, but India has taken some giant leaps backward in regards to equality in recent years.
 With violence and imprisonment very real risks, this is not a destination to be out and proud.

 As one of the wonders of the world, you would think Egypt would be a great place to include in gay travel destinations.
 Unfortunately, being gay is still very taboo in the home of the pyramids.

 This stunning city is quite liberal and progressive.
 So it may come as a surprise that, each year, tourists in Dubai are charged with “gay offenses.”
 Punishments range, but the death penalty is not legally out of the question.
 These antigay places should be avoided as you travel.

 Though being gay is not actually illegal, it is best not to be open about orientation in this conservative travel destination.
 The attitude towards gay people is very intolerant, and gay members of the community are still very much underground.